Origin of Alpacas:

 Alpacas produce a cash crop: alpaca fleece!

-Alpaca meat is one of the healthiest and most flavorful meats in the world, and one of the oldest food sources of the Incas an Pre-Incas in South America.
+Alpaca meat, also known as Viande, is one of the healthiest and most flavorful meats in the world, and one of the oldest food sources of the Incas an Pre-Incas in South America.

 Lean, tender and sweet, it is rich in proteins, low in calories and fat, and has the lowest level of cholesterol of any meat.